 A couple months ago we discussed why some people choose an open casket funeral, and the benefits of that decision.
 This post, conversely, will illustrate why some people choose closed casket funerals.
 If you have these difficult decisions ahead of you, whether because you are completing your own pre-need planning or because you are planning for a loved one, take a look at both posts to weigh the pros and cons.
+If you and your partner differ on open vs. closed casket preferences, perhaps our previous post on differing opinions between spouses may be helpful to you.

 When we try to understand why someone would choose a closed-casket funeral, the mind often jumps to the state of the body.
 The body may be disfigured from a fire or a chemical accident, maybe water was involved as it often has adverse effects on a corpse.
 However, this is actually very rarely the case.
 Many people choose a closed casket funeral out of respect for the dead, regardless of the state of their body.
 Some see open casket viewings as an invasion of privacy, whether of the family or deceased person or both.
 This is a matter of personal opinion and can cause disagreements within families dealing with funeral arrangements.
 A good way to anticipate these problems is pre-need funeral planning dictating your own wishes and preferences.